On-demand replication v7

 - Changes on node C are applied to node B.

-There may be circumstances where changes made on different nodes result in conflicts.
-Section Conflict Resolution discusses the types of conflicts that may occur and how they can be resolved.
+Changes made on different nodes might result in conflicts.
+Conflict resolution discusses the types of conflicts that can occur and how to resolve them.

-Step 1: Select the Publication node under any primary node.
-Regardless of the primary node chosen, synchronization is applied to every primary node pair in the replication system.
+In the Replication Server console, select the Publication node under any primary node.
+Whatever primary node you choose, synchronization is applied to every primary node pair in the replication system.

-The operations that were applied to the publication tables can be seen in the replication history.
-See Viewing Replication History for information on how to view replication history.
+You can now see the operations that were applied to the publication tables in the replication history.
+See Viewing replication history for more information.

 You can see conflicting changes that occurred in the conflict history.
 See Viewing conflict history for more information.